EliseWindbloom/audio2vmd/README.md

 # Requirements
 - Windows 10 or higher (It's possible this may work on other Operating Systems, but was only designed for windows)
-- 4GB RAM recommended (it may work with much less RAM as well)
+- 4GB RAM recommended (it may work with less RAM as well)

 # Installing audio2vmd
 ## Install automatically using 1-click installer batch file